 To say anything more about this Evil Corporation would betray you, the viewer, of discovering its secrets for yourself.
-Suffice it to say they’re into some shady deals and illegal activities, all which lead back to a silent partner in the government.
+Suffice it to say they’re into some shady deals and illegal activities, all of which lead back to a silent partner in the government.
 On the periphery, the ever-cool actor Ray Winstone plays a mysterious agent of sorts, named Jedburgh.
-He introduces himself to Craven, tells him he knows about Northmoor, that in a roundabout way he works for the government, but the audience isn’t quite sure why he’s there.
+He introduces himself to Craven, and tells him he knows about Northmoor, that in a roundabout way, he works for the government, but the audience isn’t quite sure why he’s there.
 Was he sent to kill Craven for poking his nose into things he shouldn’t?
 Does Jedburgh sympathize with our hero?
 Winstone is wonderful at keeping his distant character interesting, yet ambiguous.
 And when his teeter-tottering finally ends in the last scenes, it offers the most gratifying moment of the movie.

 It’s important to note that the movie doesn’t take itself seriously, in that there’s never an intended sense of realism, though director Martin Campbell and cinematographer Phil Meheux present the picture in a straightforward dramatic atmosphere, without heavy stylization tonally or technically.
 The plot tells you this is a fantasy through the catharsis of a good, hard, unfeasible thriller.
 This is a story where everyone who’s supposed to get their comeuppance does.
 This is a story where the bad guys are housed in a massive evil genius lair on a hill, and they have no end of resources at their disposal, including armed goons, and yet the lone hero is somehow able to take them down.
 It’s no wonder Warner Bros. selected Campbell; having directed the James Bond movies GoldenEye and Casino Royale, he’s familiar with this type of yarn.